awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-override-request-response-parameters.md

-# Use a Mapping Template to Override an API's Request and Response Parameters and Status Codes<a name="apigateway-override-request-response-parameters"></a>
+# Use a mapping template to override an API's request and response parameters and status codes<a name="apigateway-override-request-response-parameters"></a>

 Standard API Gateway [parameter and response code mapping templates](models-mappings.md) allow you to map parameters one\-to\-one and map a family of integration response status codes \(matched by a regular expression\) to a single response status code\.
 Mapping template overrides provides you with the flexibility to perform many\-to\-one parameter mappings; override parameters after standard API Gateway mappings have been applied; conditionally map parameters based on body content or other parameter values; programmatically create new parameters on the fly; and override status codes returned by your integration endpoint\.
 Any type of request parameter, response header, or response status code may be overridden\.